ThinkUpLLC/ThinkUp/README.md

 Log into Twitter and [register your ThinkUp instance](http://twitter.com/oauth_clients/).
 Set the callback URL to
     http://yourserver.com/path-to-thinkup-webapp/plugins/twitter/auth.php
-Write down the items labeled "Consumer key" and "Consumer secret" and add them to the `config.inc.php` file.
+Write down the items labeled "Consumer key" and "Consumer secret" and enter them on the Twitter plugin's configuration screen.

 #### Facebook Plugin Support: Create a new Facebook application